Budget Breakdown – San Francisco

-We took F-Line Tram down to Pier 33, where the Alcatraz Ferry leaves from.
+We took the F-Line Tram down to Pier 33, where the Alcatraz Ferry leaves from.
 The ferry ride was about 10 minutes, and we spent a couple of hours at Alcatraz.
-After Alcatraz we went for lunch at Boudin Bakery.
+After Alcatraz, we went for lunch at Boudin Bakery.
 It’s said this is where sourdough bread was first made.
 I got a crab melt (on sourdough of course) and a coke for $24.85.
-Then we spent a few minutes at Musée Mechanique, which is an arcade with a bunch of games from early 1900’s to now.
+Then we spent a few minutes at Musée Mechanique, which is an arcade with a bunch of games from the early 1900s to now.
 It’s free to enter and most games cost 25 cents (quarters only) to play.
 I did 3 games for $1.04 (75 cents US).

 That afternoon we went on the Bridge2Bridge Cruise, which was included in our pass.
-We went out to the Golden Gate Bridge, and then to the Oakland Bridge.
+We went out on the water to the Golden Gate Bridge, and then to the Oakland Bridge.
 It was a 90-minute tour and pretty interesting, although I did get a bit of sunburn on my hands and forehead.
 Remember put sunscreen on your hands too, and don’t scratch the sunscreen off your forehead.

 After we decided to ride one of the famous San Francisco cable cars.
 We got in line at the Powell/Hyde Turnaround and it took about 45 minutes to board.
 The cable car is 100% for tourists.
-It’s $7US one-way, so having day pass for $15US was a good choice.
+It’s $7US one-way, so having a day pass for $15US was a good choice.
 If you ride the cable car twice in a day, then you’ve pretty much paid for your pass.
-We rode it up to the free Cable Car Museum, or tried to.
+We rode it up to the free Cable Car Museum or tried to.
 Turns out they were doing work on the Powell/Hyde line, so part of our cable car journey included a free bus shuttle.
-The cable car museum is free and really interesting.
+The cable car museum is free and really interesting to checkout.
 I emptied out the spare change I had on me into a donation bin (only about 41 cents).